sconnin/624_Predictive-Analytics/README.md

 # 624_Predictive-Analytics

-Files and projects for predictive analytics course
+This repository contains curated files and projects for a graduate-level predictive analytics course.